NL33/electron-git/znext.md

      so to add the background color, you want to change the background color of the class that is after the prefix. could do it with js: if the prior sibling's textcontent="+", then add green class.
 If "-", then add red class.

+     or focus on class above: d2h-code-line. and add class depending on first character.

 2. for the word by word comparison, I want to be able to first show a summary of any doc that changed, click on the summary, and go to the actual changes.
+     --could run git summary to show the docs that changed. manipulate so it just shows the files. then add link to the file to go to the actual file itself.

 3. be able to open a full doc showing the changes.

 ***